Agba Nojie of Uromi: History

 Agba N'Ojie inherited the Uromi throne after the death of his father Onojie Ijesan, the first Onojie of Uromi.
 He wanted to free his kin from the control of the old Benin Empire.
 The general population of Esan kingdoms initially relocated from Benin City during the rule of Oba Ewuare.

 These small settlements extended through interior development and recorded movements from Benin around five centuries ago.
 Such movements into the zone may have occurred before this date.

-They were driven by ousted sovereigns, bosses, culprits and others who had abandoned Benin City for the uninhabited woodland before 1460 Ewuare's reign as the Oba of Benin.
-This was done either through the self-centeredness and outrages of a portion of the Obas, or following the cataclysmic common wars over progression.
+They were driven by ousted sovereigns, bosses, culprits and others who had abandoned Benin City for the uninhabited woodland before Ewuare's reign as the Oba started in 1460.
+This followed the cataclysmic common wars over succession.

-The recorded relocation out of Benin City occurred amid Oba Ewuare's reign in the fifteenth century when the Oba lost his two children and made some unforgiving laws restricting the subjects from cooking, washing, or having sex for extended periods of time, the Oba needed to use discretion to bring them under Benin's dominion.
+The recorded relocation out of Benin City occurred amid Oba Ewuare's reign in the fifteenth century when the Oba lost his two children and developed laws restricting subjects over extended periods of time, from cooking, washing, or having intercourse.
+Oba needed to use discretion to bring them under Benin's dominion.

 He welcomed Esan pioneers or their agents to Benin for a détente.
-He was prepared to perceive and respect his guests with the title of Onojie, which means king.
+He was prepared to perceive and respect his guests with the title of Onojie (which means king).
 There is no record of any individuals who received the invitation and disregarded it.